jergra/NewsAPI-app/readme.txt

 Enter a search term, or allow a random choice of a search term selected from a list of interests.

+This app only works locally.
+For a deployed version to work it would be necessary to pay a monthly fee to NewsAPI.

 start:
     npm start